technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 // someAnimals.sort(\.name, \.age, \.weight)
 //                  ^~~~~~
 ```
+This is because parameters passed to variadic functions must **all** resolve to
+the *same* concrete type.

 This example might seem similar to the `zip` one, but is actually different in
-that in this case Variadic Generics are not used"directly" in the function
+that in this case Variadic Generics are not used "directly" in the function
 signature, but instead to construct another type that depends on them i.e.
 `KeyPath<Element, T>`.
 \